 Start pointing out things like leaf color, shape, the presence of hairs on the stems, etc. Did you know the name for dandelion comes from “teeth of the lion” and refers to the jagged teeth on the leaf margin?
 A simple fact like that might help a child remember what a dandelion looks like.
 Let some of the weeds go to flower so you can see what the entire plant cycle looks like.
 (Try not to let it spread seeds though).

 Save some samples of plants from the garden by pressing them.
 A leaf press is a useful piece of equipment for studying plants, and also for pressing flowers for crafts.
-An old telephone book can be a handy substitute if you don’t have a press, or check the Texas Junior Naturalists How to Make a Plant Press.
+An old telephone book can be a handy substitute if you don’t have a press.
+Or if you are handy, you can make one like this:

 Identify the plants you find by looking in plant books or online for identification guides.
 Don’t be afraid to ask for expert help.
 Many counties have Master Gardener programs.
 The Master Gardeners are volunteers who help answer gardening questions for the public.